yougotthisconf/yougotthis.io/content/library/2019/self-care-beyond-the-hashtags.md

 date: 2019-01-19
 people: ['taylor-morrison']
 descriptions:
-  - short: Take self-care beyond the hashtags and into your daily life!
+  - short: Learn about self-care, and how to create personal rituals.
   - full: "#Selfcare has over 7.5 million Instagram posts, but we have more questions than ever about what self-care actually is.
 In this talk, we'll take self-care beyond the hashtags and into your daily life.
 We'll define it and walk through the process of creating meaningful self-care rituals."
 vimeo: 666701284
 ---